Skip to main content

 Shakshuka

-Eggs poached in spiced tomato sauce with cumin, coriander - breakfast favorite.
+Eggs poached in a spiced tomato sauce with cumin and coriander, a breakfast favorite.

 Allergens: